The First Line of Defence: Get everyone on the ‘same page’

 - Conflicts of interest and how to manage them

 Examples of customised fraud and corruption prevention training workshops carried out by Integritas360.

 In addition to this, Integritas360 works with key partners to raise awareness of corruption related issues within the charity and international development sectors (including emerging and frontier markets), and has been asked to carry out seminars and to facilitate and present at various events.

 Scheduled corruption prevention training courses and workshops:

-Click here for dates of upcoming training courses and workshops, or try our ‘new’ online self-paced course on Fraud and Corruption Basics for NFPs/NGOs and Charities
+Click here for dates of upcoming training courses and workshops, or try one of our new online self-paced courses on fraud and corruption prevention